 The role of a fashion journalist is not about writing articles, she is responsible for reporting fashion news, current trends, who wore what, introducing designers, stylists, and photographers to get inspiring stories for readers, conducting interviews, and the list goes all.
 It emphasizes the critical role played by fashion journalists in reporting fashion news, current trends, and inspiring stories to readers.
-The article concludes by recognizing the significant contributions of these fashion journalists in shaping the fashion industry and educating millions of people worldwide about the ever-evolving world of style and trends.
+Fashion journalists, with their expertise and utilization of video chat, play a crucial role in shaping the fashion industry and educating millions of people worldwide about the ever-evolving world of style and trends.

 1. Anna Wintour

 Anna Wintour, in full Dame Anna Wintour, (born November 3, 1949, London, England), British editor who, as the longtime editor in chief (1988) of American Vogue magazine, became one of the most powerful figures in fashion.